 Master of Health Administration

-Our rigorous, CAHME accredited Master program will prepare you to take the lead in transforming healthcare organisations, whilst also advancing you towards your Canadian Healthcare Executive designation.
-Through full and part-time pathways you can cultivate a career in this essential sector, driving the essential process of improving healthcare for the communities we serve.
+Our rigorous, CAHME accredited Master program will prepare you to take the lead in managing healthcare organisations, whilst also advancing you towards your Canadian Healthcare Executive designation.
+Through full and part-time pathways, you can cultivate a career in management and administration, playing a transformative role in improving healthcare for the communities we serve.

 We are particularly proud of our record of creating blended cohorts, with experienced nurses, surgeons, dentists and pharmacists learning alongside recent graduates from the full range of subjects: pyschology, international law, economics and more.
 You do not need a healthcare background to excel on this program.

 This page contains essential detail as well as perspectives from current students and alumni, but don't hesitate to get in touch through the various contact options, below.